-Fig. 1 – An X-ray of the hips showing a normal left side and coxa vara on the right side.
+An X-ray of the hips showing a normal left side and coxa vara on the right side.

-Coxa vara usually presents with a limp, and limited ability to bring the thigh out to the side.
+Coxa vara usually presents with a limp, a leg length difference, and limited ability to bring the thigh out to the side.
 X-rays are used to diagnose coxa vara.

 Depending on what caused the condition and how severe the deformity, reconstructive surgery may be needed to improve the hip alignment and biomechanics.